Compress, Gather, and Recompute: REFORMing Long-Context Processing in Transformers: Introduction

 Our extensive evaluations demonstrate \mname's effectiveness across various long-context understanding tasks.
 In needle-in-a-haystack tests, \mname achieves perfect recall for contexts up to 1 million tokens at various depths.
-On more complex benchmarks, \mname significantly outperforms existing methods, achieving over 50\% performance gain on RULER and 27\% on BABILong at 1M context lengths with the Mistral-NeMo-Instruct-2407 \citep{jiang2023mistral} model, compared to the best-performing baselines.
-On more realistic tasks from $\infty$-Bench, \mname achieves 31.2\% average performance, substantially exceeding the baseline performance of 24.8\%.
+On more complex benchmarks, \mname significantly outperforms existing methods, achieving over 52\% performance gain on RULER and 34\% on BABILong at 1M context lengths with the Mistral-NeMo-Instruct-2407 \citep{jiang2023mistral} model, compared to the best-performing baselines.
+On $\infty$-Bench, \mname achieves 50.2\% average accuracy with the same model, substantially exceeding the baseline performance of 37.6\%. \mname also outperforms the baselines in RepoEval, scoring 65.3\% performance with Qwen2.5-Coder-1.5B-Instruct on API-level code completion while the best baseline gives 61.8\%.

-Operating at the transformer architecture level, our method is modality-agnostic and applicable to any domain/modality the base model supports, making it particularly valuable for real-world applications requiring extensive context understanding.
-To demonstrate the flexibility of our method, we evaluate in on three multi-modal needle-in-a-haystack datasets, achieving 57.51\% performance with the Pixtral-12B-2409 \citep{agrawal2024pixtral} model, exceeding the baseline performance of 52.95\%.
+Operating at the transformer architecture level, \mname is modality-agnostic and applicable to any domain/modality the base model supports.
+To demonstrate its flexibility, we evaluate \mname on three multi-modal needle-in-a-haystack datasets, achieving 57.51\% performance with the Pixtral-12B-2409 \citep{agrawal2024pixtral} model, exceeding the baseline performance of 52.95\%.